SophieMLV/axionHMcode/README.md

 # The Non-linear Power Spectrum with axionHMcode

-axionHMcode is a code to compute the non-linear matter power spectrum in a mixed dark matter cosmology with ultra-light axion (ULA) component of the dark matter.
+axionHMcode is a code to compute the non-linear matter power spectrum in a mixed dark matter cosmology with ultra-light axion (ULA) component of the dark matter as described in https://arxiv.org/abs/2209.13445.
 A very accurate halo model for a LCDM or massive neutrino cosmology is given by [Mead et al.](https://arxiv.org/abs/2009.01858) by the 'HMcode'.
 Since this model uses some of the fitting parameters and is inspired by this ode the presented code in named after 'HMcode'.

 ## Theory